-U.S. Veterans, their family members or others may have been exposed to contaminated drinking water at Camp Lejeune, North Carolina between 1953 and 1987, and developed cancer or serious health effects years later.
-The Veterans Administration may have denied claims for illness or disability, but a new law known as the Camp Lejeune Justice Act of 2022, may allow them compensation.
+U.S. Veterans, their family members or others may have been exposed to contaminated drinking water at Camp Lejeune, North Carolina between 1953 and 1987, and developed cancer or serious health effects years after exposure.
+The Veterans Administration may have denied claims for illness or disability, but a new law known as the Camp Lejeune Justice Act (CLJA) of 2022, passed as part of the PACT Act, may allow them compensation.

-People who may be affected by the Act include those who were exposed to contaminated water at Camp Lejeune and developed:
+People who may be eligible for compensation through the Act include those who were exposed to contaminated water at Camp Lejeune for more than 30 days, and developed health conditions may be eligible for compensation, even if they had their claims denied by the Veterans Administration.

 - Bladder Cancer